How to Relieve Leg Cramps During Pregnancy

 the muscles that are already cramped.

-Another occupational side effect of pregnancy is numbness or tingling in the hands.
-This pins-and-needles or burning sensation usually involves the thumb, first two fingers, and half of the ring finger, and may be accompanied by pain in the wrist that can shoot all the way up to the shoulder.
+Alongside leg cramps during pregnancy, you may experience numbness or tingling in the hands.
+This pins-and-needles or burning sensation usually involves the thumb, first two fingers and half of the ring finger, and may be accompanied by pain in the wrist that can shoot all the way up to the shoulder.
 Sometimes you may feel soreness when you press the inner surface of your wrist.
 This condition is known as carpal tunnel syndrome.
 Carpal tunnel syndrome is caused by excess fluid that collects around the narrow carpal tunnel beneath the wrist.
 The nerves pass through this tunnel on the way to your hand, and pressure from the fluid makes them numb or tingly.
 Carpal tunnel symptoms are likely to occur during the night, after a daylong accumulation of fluid in the wrists, or when you wake up in the morning, especially if you sleep with your arm under your head.